Monte Carlo methods on compact complex manifolds using Bergman kernels: Introduction

 \subsection{Main result}

-We now define our setting and state our main result.
-The setting is fairly technical; the reader not accustomed to the vocabulary of complex manifolds is referred to the more exhaustive development in Section~\ref{sec:Cpx_mfd}.
+We now describe the setting and state our main result.
+The reader unfamiliar with the language of complex geometry is referred to Section~\ref{sec:DPP} and Appendix~\ref{appendix} for a more detailed introduction.

 Let $L$ be a holomorphic line bundle over a compact complex manifold $\M$ of dimension $d$.
-If $h$ is an Hermitian metric on $L$ with local weight $\phi$, we shall denote respectively by $\langle\cdot,\cdot\rangle_\phi$ and $\vert\cdot\vert_\phi$ the associated inner product and norm on each fiber.
-Given a section $e_U$ of $L$ that does not vanish on an open subset $U$ (a \emph{trivializing section}), any section $s\in H^0(\M,L^k)$ can be represented on $U$ by a function $f:U\to\C$ as
+If $h$ is an Hermitian metric on $L$ with local weight $\phi$, we shall denote by $\langle \cdot,\cdot\rangle_\phi$ and $|\cdot|_\phi$ the associated inner product and norm on each fiber.
+If $\mu$ is a finite measure on $\M$, then the pair $(\phi,\mu)$ induces an inner product on the space $H^0(M,L)$ of holomorphic sections of $L$:

-In particular, the local weight $\phi$ is characterized by $e_U$ as follows: for any two sections $s_1,s_2$ respectively represented by $f_1,f_2$,

-Furthermore, if $\mu$ is a finite measure on $\M$, then $(\phi,\mu)$ is called a \emph{weighted measure}.
-Such a pair induces an inner product on the space $H^0(\M,L)$ of holomorphic sections of $L$,